Audio source files

 A. Source files created here.

 * Each WAV file is named or identified based on the instrument or track name (kick drum, snare drum, rhythm guitar, bass guitar, piano, lead vocal, etc.).
-If you are going to be using these files at another studio, I will create some track/session notes and contact information in the form of a readme file that I will include with the bundle.
+If you're going to be working with these files at another studio, I will create some track/session notes and contact information in the form of a readme file (a simple text file that can be opened with Wordpad or any generic text editor/viewer).
+I'll include that with the bundle.
 This way, the receiving engineer will at least have a reference point to start from, and a way to contact me if there are any problems or questions.

-* Files which have been exported out of my recording program all start at what I call "time zero".
+* Audio source files which have been "exported" out of my recording program all start at what I call "time zero".
 Time zero is just an arbitrary starting point for the song.
+It could actually be time zero in my recording app but usually it's just a time stamp starting position established before the song performance begins.
 A song project might start out with the drummer clicking his sticks to establish a tempo for the band.
-Or maybe someone said "go" and the band just started playing.
-Who knows.
-The point is, I establish a time zero starting point a few seconds prior to the start of the performance.
-I also establish an ending point at the very end of the performance (usually after all the instruments have stopped and the audio has faded to dead silence).
-These points in time become time markers in my recording program.
-Once the starting and ending marker positions are established, they remain permanently fixed at those points in time so I can go back at a later date and export the audio from the exact same positions in time.
+But before that happened, I might have captured some background studio conversations or unwanted noise.
+The idea is, I establish a starting point a few seconds prior to the "meat" of the performance, and an ending point at the end of the song, well past the actual ending of the music.
+These positions are referred to as "markers".
+Once the starting and ending marker positions are established, they can remain permanently fixed at those points in time.
+I can go back at a later date and export the audio tracks from the exact same positions in time.
 If there are 16 tracks of audio then I would be creating 16 individual WAV files, all starting at time zero.
 You would import all those WAV files into your computer or recording device and make sure all the files start at the same exact time and everything will line up.
-This concept of time zero means there will be nothing but silence in some of the WAV files at the start and ending of each file.
+Important to note: this concept of "time zero" means there will be nothing but digital silence in various sections of each WAV file, especially at the start and ending of each file.
 A lead guitar part might not start until 2 minutes into the song.
-Prior to that, there is dead silence.
+Before and after that, there is dead silence.
 It's up to you whether you choose to strip away those silent portions of each WAV file in your audio editor.